davidduclam/jaspar-tf-scanner/README.md

 ## Project Structure

 - `src/`: Contains all the source code for the project.
    - `app.py`: The main Streamlit application file.
    - `constants.py`: Contains constants used throughout the project.
    - `modules/`: Contains all the modules related to the project.
       - `jaspar_api.py`: Module for interacting with the JASPAR database.
       - `pfm_pwm_converter.py`: Module for converting Position Frequency Matrices (PFM) to Position Weight Matrices (PWM).
       - `binding_site_finder.py`: Module for scanning DNA sequences for binding sites.
-    - `results_viewer.py`: Module for displaying results in the Streamlit app.
    - `pages/`: Contains all the pages of the application.
       - `binding_site_score.py`: Module for showing general information about the transcription factor, as well as finding binding sites based on a user-given DNA sequence.
+      - `results_viewer.py`: Module for displaying results in the Streamlit app.
 - `tests/`: Contains unit tests for the modules.
+    - `test_binding_site_finder.py`: Test for scanning sequence for binding sites
     - `test_jaspar_api.py`: Tests for the JASPAR API
+    - `test_pfm_pwm_converter.py`: Test for conversion of PFM to PWM
 - `requirements.txt`: Lists the dependencies.
-- `README.md`: Contains the project documentation.
+- `pytest.ini`: Configuration file for pytest test runner.

 ## Dependencies